Croce Domini Pass

 The Croce Domini Pass (Passo di Crocedomini) (el.
-1892 m.) is a high mountain pass in the Alps in the region of Lombardy in Italy.
+1892 m.) is a high mountain pass in the Alps in the Adamello-Presanella Alps in the region of Lombardy in Italy.

 It connects the Lago d'Idro in the southeast and the Lago d'Iseo in the southwest.

 The pass road has a maximum grade of 12 percent and is paved from Breno to Bagolino.
 The pass is closed from November to May.